fireundubh/playwithfire/faqs.md

 The issue tracker provided by the Nexus is rather poorly designed and implemented.
 [The Nexus doesn't even use their own tracker.](https://github.com/Nexus-Mods/web-issues/issues)

-### Can I persuade you to enable the Posts and/or Bugs tabs?
+### Can I persuade you to enable the Posts and/or Bugs tabs on the Nexus?

 No.